Can’t Sleep? Try These Relaxing Bedtime Stretches!

 Tension headaches can cause a lot of pain.
 Stress is a common cause of tension headaches.
 Relaxing the muscles around the neck and shoulder area can help decrease the pain caused by tension headaches.

-This standing exercise routine for seniors can help loosen up and strengthen the muscles in the neck, shoulders, back, hips, knees, and ankles.
-This routine is performed in real-time, so it’s easy to follow along.
+This seated exercise routine for seniors focuses on simple exercises that can help loosen up and strengthen the muscles in the neck, shoulders, back, hips, knees, and ankles.
+It’s a great daily routine at any age.